 You may also receive a second email from Sectigo.
 This is part of the DCV process to verify your domain.
-This is a last option in the DCV process, so it's possible you never receive this email.
+This is the last option in the DCV process, so it's possible you never receive this email.
 If you do receive this email from Sectigo, proceed through the steps to complete the verification of your domain.

-Most orders are completed and installed within 2 hrs of them being approved, however it could take up to 24 hrs to fully process.
+Most orders are completed and installed within 2 hrs of them being approved, however, it could take up to 24 hrs to fully process.

 Installing the Sectigo certificate on your website

 At this point, you have only purchased the Sectigo certificate.
 It is NOT installed yet.
 You can see on the Secure Certificates page that it's listed as 'Order Processing'.

 When you click the Settings button to the right, you'll see a 'Temporary' certificate is currently installed, which can be viewed under the Current Certificate tab:

 A temporary certificate is only active while your Sectigo certificate is in the process of installing.
 Once installed, your Sectigo certificate takes its place and becomes the only active certificate on your domain.

 Once the Sectigo certificate is active, the following displays on the Secure Certificates page to the right of the domain.

 The certificate is now installed on your domain.
 Visit the secure URL of your website at: